RISE-UNIBAS/humanities_data_benchmark/docs/benchmarks/fraktur.md

 1. **Section Matching**: Advertisements are matched across response and ground truth based on section names, using exact matching first and fuzzy matching with a 95% similarity threshold as a fallback
 2. **Number Matching**: Within each section, advertisements are matched by their numerical prefixes
+3. **Text Comparison**: Two metrics are calculated for each matched advertisement:
-3. **Text Comparison**: The text content is compared using fuzzy string matching, resulting in a similarity score between 0.0 and 1.0
+   - **Fuzzy Score**: Text content is compared using fuzzy string matching, resulting in a similarity score between 0.0 and 1.0 (higher is better)
+   - **Character Error Rate (CER)**: Calculated using Levenshtein distance as a ratio of the reference text length, resulting in an error rate between 0.0 and 1.0 (lower is better)
-4. **Missing Matches**: Advertisements in the ground truth that aren't found in the response receive a score of 0.0
+4. **Missing Matches**: Advertisements in the ground truth that aren't found in the response receive a fuzzy score of 0.0 and a CER of 1.0

-#### Example
+#### Fuzzy Matching Example

 For a ground truth advertisement:
 ```